daknuett/python3-nio/README.rst

 		data = await inp.input_int(prompt = "enter an integer > ")

 		# You are able to use a bunch of ANSI escape sequences.
-		# Usually you should use nio.output.terminal.colors instead,
+		# Usually you should use nuio.output.terminal.colors instead,
 		# this will be compatible with other output devices.

 		out.print_colored(ESCAPES["underline"], "you entered:", data)